 14. Dusty Yellow-Green

-A mix of green and yellow makes a dusty yellow that can look either green, yellow, or grey in certain lighting.
-This exterior color is versatile and looks nice with homes with a lot of character like the one pictured.
-There's a lot going on with this home's exterior, but the off-yellow color ties it all together nicely.
-The pop of red is an unexpected, yet intriguing touch.
+A mix of green and yellow makes a dusty yellow that can look green, yellow, or grey in certain lighting.
+This exterior color is versatile and looks nice with homes with many characters, like the one pictured.

 Gray